katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 TODO: final diagram

-# Simplicity is complicated
+# Simplicity is the art of hiding complexity

-Even tough I advocate that the overall design and code is simple, this is only true if you ignore the complexity that is hidden inside the muxer.
+Even tough I advocate that the overall design and code is simpler than the alternatives, this is only true if you ignore the complexity that is hidden inside the muxer.
+This kind reminds me of a great presentation from Rob Pike,

-TODO: Make some comments using
 [Simplicity is Complicated](https://www.youtube.com/watch?v=rFejpH_tAHM).

+In the presentation he talks about how simple the interface with concurrency is in Go (three keystrokes and you start a goroutine), but under the hood making that work is quite complicated.
+Discovering channel multiplexing gave me a similar feeling, I hope it may be as useful to you as it has been to me.